-The games are free how do you make money?
+If the games are free, how do you make money?

-Does this game violate Apple’s Term’s of Service?
+Does this game violate Apple’s Term’s of Service regarding charity apps?

 No. Apple prevents people from advertising a link between a paid app or in-app purchases and charity.
 As long as money isn’t exchanging hands between our fans and Apple, we are not breaking their rules.
 To quote apple exactly “Collecting funds within the app for charities and fundraisers.
 Apps that seek to raise money for such causes must be free on the App Store and may only collect funds outside of the app, such as via Safari or SMS.”
 Multiple successful apps, like Donate A Photo by Johnson & Johnson, Charity Mile and Give2Charity, follow this model.

 How do I know that you are actually donating this money to charity and not just going all “Wolf Of Wallstreet” on us?

 We understand your hesitation and alleviate these concerns through publicly posting our financials and having them independently audited by an accredited accounting firm.
 CLICK HERE to see exactly how much money we make and where it goes.